 Day-agenda (W38): Wednesday 16 September 2009 badclient: Scheduled: TODO Call angry client to calm him down appts: Dinner at Julio's

-By default it is the name of the file to which an item belongs (minus the extension).
+By default an item's category is the name of the file (minus the extension) to which it belongs.

 You can specify a different category for a file by placing the following line at the top of your org file:

 ,* Birthdays , :PROPERTIES: , :CATEGORY: birthdays , :END: